Couchers-org/couchers/app/backend/templates/email_changed_notification.md

 subject: "Couchers.org email change requested"
 ---

-{% from "macros.html" import button, link, support_email %}
+{% from "macros.html" import button, link, support_email, email_link, newline %}
 Hi {{ user.name|couchers_escape }}!

 You requested that your email on Couchers.org be changed to: